FirstEver-eu/Intel-Chipset-Updater/README.md

 ## 🔧 Manual Update

 Driver information is maintained in:
-- `chipset-drivers.txt` - Contains download links and versions
+- `Intel-Chipset-Driver-Updater.txt` - Contains download links and versions
-- `Intel_Chipsets_List.md` - Platform compatibility matrix
+- `Intel_Chipset_Drivers_Latest.md` - Platform compatibility matrix

 If automatic detection fails, you can manually update these files with the latest driver information.